debops-contrib/debops-contrib/README.rst

 **Unofficial Ansible roles of the DebOps project**

 Welcome.
-This organization is meant to hold the Ansible roles and playbooks that are not par of the official `DebOps <http://github.com/debops/>`_ project, but might be integrated with it in the future.
+This organization is meant to hold the Ansible roles and playbooks that are not part of the official `DebOps <http://github.com/debops/>`_ project, but might be integrated with it in the future.

 If you have any roles that you would like to add here, you can either create an issue in this (``debops-contrib``) repository or contact the team at